-Porting a Phone Number to T-Mobile
+Porting to T-Mobile

 Porting a phone number to T-Mobile is the process of moving the number from the current carrier (losing carrier) to T-Mobile (winning carrier).
 This is not the same thing as call forwarding – where an inbound call is simply forwarded to a different number.
 With porting, the number becomes part of the winning carrier’s network.